techchunks/bottleCBV/README.rst

             return "Put Example %s" % item_key

         # automatically create routes for any method which is not special methods
+        # also its smart enough to generate route based on number of arguments method takes
         def some_method(self, arg1, arg2)
             return "Get Some Method with %s and %s" % (arg1, arg2)